-Our board of directors approved our 2023 Long-Term Incentive Plan in March 2023 and we are asking our stockholders to approve the 2023 Plan at the Annual Meeting.
-Once approved by stockholders, the 2023 Plan will replace the Company's 2013 Stock Incentive Plan, which has a scheduled expiration date of November 15, 2023.
+In April 2024, our board of directors adopted an amendment to our 2023 Plan and in this proxy statement we are asking our stockholders to approve the amendment to the 2023 Plan at the Annual Meeting.
 Our board of directors believes that granting long-term incentives in the form of equity-based awards is crucial for promoting our long-term financial growth and stability, thereby enhancing stockholder value.
-Under the 2023 Plan, we will be able to grant up to 2,634,000 shares of our Common Stock, in the form of new Awards.
+Under the 2023 Plan, if our stockholders approve Proposal 3 at the Annual Meeting, we will be able to grant up to 5,602,184 shares of our Common Stock, in the form of new awards.